-A hiking holiday allows the clarity of thought and inner perceptions necessary for a discernment rooted in what we love doing rather than what is expected of us.
+A hiking holiday allows the clarity of thought and inner perceptions necessary for a discernment rooted in what we love doing, rather than in what is expected of us.
 Walking along the moraine that leads to a series of alpine lakes, I ask myself what it is that I love doing.

 I left the corporate world because business strategy and operational efficiency is not what I am passionate about.
 Today I run my private kitchen because I love cooking and great food.
 I travel (and write and photograph those travels) to experience diversity, and to pursue personal development and physical challenges.
-Yet I realise that living in Hong Kong I am preoccupied about my entrepreneurial capabilities, whether I am still a dining spot of choice, what destinations interest my editors.
-Back home the expectation of success and the thirst to prove myself creep in my daily life.
+Yet, I realise that living in Hong Kong I am preoccupied about my entrepreneurial capabilities, whether I am still a dining spot of choice, what destinations interest my editors.
+Back home, the expectation of success and the thirst to prove myself creep into my daily life.
 But in the Himalayas simply ‘being’ is enough; the mountains do not care about my grandiosity.